Jmcgee01125/QuickSuite/QuickCompress/README.txt

 		QuickCompress runs a check when starting if UseNVENC=1, to prevent an abnormal crash.
 	UseMaxFPS - Enables using a maximum framerate, frames beyond this will be discarded (default: 1).
 	MaxFPS - If UseMaxFPS is enabled, this is the maximum framerate.
 Lower framerates are kept as-is (default: 30).
+	UseMaxResolution - Enables using a maximum resolution, videos of a higher res will be shrunk (default: 1).
+	MaxResHeight - The maximum pixel height of the video, aspect ratio is always preserved (default: 1080).
 	FailureThreshold - Number of times the program will attempt more restrictive bitrates before displaying a failure to hit size target (default: 3).
 	UseMB - Applies a frameblended motionblur effect to the final output (default: 0).
+		This feature is automatically disabled during runtime if UseMaxResolution is enabled, as they are incompatible.
 	MBFrames - If using motionblur, specifies the number of frames to blend (default: 2).